 “When applying for a PR role at a tech company, they asked me to write a short press release based on a past service they launched and pick one journalist I would pitch the story to.
 This assignment was sent along with my resume, and when I was called for an interview, it felt that they were signalling that they liked my work, which gave me confidence.

 Sometimes, these assignments can be problematic in more ways than one.
 In some cases, employers expect too much from applicants.
 Remember: they haven’t yet hired you yet.
-If you’re given an assignment that requires several hours of your time, chances are the company you’ve applied to doesn’t have an accommodating work culture.
+If you’re given an assignment that requires several hours of your time, chances are this company doesn’t have an accommodating work culture.
 If they’re expecting this much from you now, you can bet they will ramp up the workload if you do join the team.

 And keep another thing in mind: this is a totally grey, unregulated area.
-While we have laws that prevent employers from asking discriminatory questions during job interviews (such as what our age is), we have no laws in place to regulate these assignments.
+While we have laws that prevent employers from asking discriminatory questions during job interviews, we have no laws in place to regulate these assignments.

 “A smaller startup company […] asked for a much more time-consuming project.
 This included social, media pitches, as well as my creative ideas.
 That’s where I feel the line can get crossed, where they are almost using the hiring process as free consulting based on our skills.
 The interview then followed the ideas, so people who were not even selected to interview gave over their intellectual property in a way, for nothing.